sethleonard/gmail-hold/README.md

 - Optionally require that your inbox be empty (Inbox Zero) before you can release email (regardless of remaining release count)
 - Optionally enable "Impulse Control" which limits your ability to change settings if limits have been reached

+## Requirements
+- A Gmail account
+- Accept that gmail-hold only works if you exclusively use the official Gmail website or Gmail mobile apps (and the mobile apps require an extra step to release email).
+It will not work if you use any 3rd party apps or tools and you will not be able to access new email.
+- Accept that you will not be able to receive incoming messages until you release them, and that the app is designed to limit how many times in a day you can release them.
+- Accept that you can potentially run out of email releases in a day, leaving you unable to receive new messages until the next day (see FAQ for possible but not recommended work arounds).
+- Read the FAQ.
+- Use the app at your own risk.

 ## Installation
 1. Go to [Google Apps Scripts](https://script.google.com/home)
 2. Click 'New project'